AnilSeervi/Blog/content/blog/HOF-in-js/index.md

 This ought to give you a basic understanding of what _higher-order functions_ and _callback functions_ are.

----

-#### Thank you for reading, let's connect!

 Thank you for reading my blog.
-Feel free to subscribe to my email newsletter for more content and, let's connect on [Twitter!](https://twitter.com/linASeervi)
+Let's connect on [Twitter!](https://twitter.com/linASeervi)